SumanthAppala/Vehicle_Identification_System/README.md

 streamlit run run_app.py
 ```
 Step 4:
-Once the UI pops up in browser, upload an image from 'data/sample_images' and it will process and display the out image and text
+Once the UI pops up in browser, upload an image from 'data/sample_images' and it will process and display the output image and text.

 # Note:
 In the inference code, we use a 'SingletonMeta' type class.
 This ensures that only one instance of the class is created, no matter how many times it's called upon.
 This pattern can significantly reduce loading time as the initialization happens only once.

 # Important files/locations:

-- run_app.py: is the main file that need to be run for the UI to open, and accept inputs, as well as display the output.
+- run_app.py: This is the main file that need to be run for the UI to open and accept inputs, as well as display the output.

 - run_app.py (CAR_BRANDS - line 9): This list can be modified to identify more/different car brands based on the requirement.
-No additional training is requires as it is a pre-trained VLM.
+No additional training is requires as it is a trained on millions of images.
 Currently it is set to identify 'BMW', 'Ferrari', 'Ford', 'Mercedes'.

-- data/sample_images: contains the sample images which to test this code on and analyse the output
+- data/sample_images: Contains the sample images which can be used to test this code on and analyse the output.

-- utils/inference.py: Contains the detections and classification logic as well as code for the Vehicle and Licence plate identification System
+- utils/inference.py: Contains the detection, classification and OCR logic as well as code.

-- utils/model_weights: contains the yolo object detection weights for the car detection and licence plate detection systems
+- utils/model_weights: Contains the yolo object detection weights for the car detection and licence plate detection systems.

 # Results:
 ![alt text](Result1.png)